 ZMesud II and Alaeddin Keykubad III: struggles, decadence; the end of the Seljuks of Rum

-However, the stronghold of the
+By this time, however, the stronghold of

 Mongol authority began to fade away.
-Anatolia was in both the hands of the
+Anatolia was in the hands of both the

 weakening Mongols who struggled to hold it, and the local emirs (beys) who had

-appeared over the last several years, breaking away to form their own local authority.
+appeared over the last several years, breaking away from the centralized

 period, founded many regional mini-states ("beyliks") of varying size, including the Karaman, Germiyan, Eşref, Hamid, Menteşe, Çandar, Pervane, Sahip Ata, Karesi,

 Saruhan, Aydin, and Osmanoğullari states.
-In this period, known as the Beylik Period, all
+During this period, known as the Beylik Period, all

-to Mongolian destruction.
+the Mongols.
 One of these beyliks, the powerful Karamans of

-Southern Turkey, became important for a non-military reason: their leader Mehmed
+southern Turkey, became important for a non-military reason: their leader Mehmed

 Bey prohibited the use of any language other than Turkish at meetings of the